 You May Not Disregard Maintenance Requests

-In the state of Texas, landlords have up to seven days to address any maintenance requests.
+In the state of Texas, landlords have up to seven days to address any property maintenance requests.
 If certain repairs ought to be made which relate to the tenant’s access to heat, sewage, running water, or flooding, then this is regarded as an uninhabitable living arrangement and must be addressed as an emergency that requires immediate action from the landlord.

 In circumstances when the tenant appears to be responsible for the damage, the landlord is not obligated to fix the problem based upon the lease agreement.
-It will be the responsibility of the tenant to effect any necessary repairs.
+It will be the responsibility of the tenant to affect any necessary repairs.

 You May Raise the Rent

 The rental market is changing steadily.
 If you’re treating your property as an investment opportunity, you’ll want to stay on top of the local market and keep track of any fluctuations in rental prices.

 With that being said, Texas is a “no rent control” state.
 This means landlords are not held to a limit on how much or how often they might choose to increase their rents.
 This must be outside of the current rental agreement.